beanvalidation/beanvalidation.org/proposals/BVAL-508.md

     // Examples

-    //TODO can T remain unspecified? or should it be ? or Object? public class OptionalContainerExtractor<T> implements SingleContainerValueExtractor<Optional<T>,T> {
+    public class OptionalContainerExtractor<T> implements SingleContainerValueExtractor<Optional<@ExtractedValue T>,T> {
         T extractValue(Optional<T> optional) { ... };
     }

-Bean Validation will have out of the box support for containers for `Iterable` and `Map`.
+Bean Validation will have out of the box support for containers `Iterable` and `Map`.

 TODO: any other Java SE type to consider?
 TODO: should we support JavaFX Property<T>?

 Custom container extractors can be provided via:

-* property
+* property describing the list of FQCN (in the XML configuration file for example)
-* factory
+* factory builder: offer an API to add extractor classes before building `ValidatorFactory`
-* service locator
+* service locator: use the SL pattern to find the enlistable extractors

 TODO: refine how the container implementations are discovered.
 See [Hibernate Validator's feature](http://docs.jboss.org/hibernate/validator/5.2/reference/en-US/html_single/#section-value-handling)